-To help your doctor find the right treatment plan, and make sure that it works for you, take some time to prepare for your appointment.
+To help your doctor find the right treatment plan and ensure it works for you, you can take some time to prepare for your appointment.
+Here are some tips to help you get ready for your rheumatologist visit.

-Note: Many of these tools won’t be available if you’re using telehealth services, so speak with your doctor about how they want to see you for your visit.
-If you’re doing a telehealth session, make sure you’re prepared with a stable connection and have all of your health and medication information on hand.
+Many of these tools won’t be available if you’re using telehealth services, so speak with your doctor about how they prefer to see you for your visit.

 Physical examination